gulliver-madrid/llm-chat/README.md

 ...processing query
 ```

+### Exiting the program

+To exit the program, simply leave the question blank and write `exit` in the next menu.

 ### Features

-This script offers the following features:
+This application offers the following features:

-- Interactive model selection
+- Interactive model selection.
-- Input validation and error handling
+- Input validation and error handling.
-- Display of model interactions with time-stamps and role indicators
+- Display of model interactions with time-stamps and role indicators.
+- Loading of previous conversations, in their original state or edited by the user.
 - Support for entering debug mode.

 ### Debugging

-The script includes debugging functionalities using the command `/debug`.
+This application includes debugging functionalities using the command `/debug`.
 This allows inspect the `chat_response` object returned by the Mistral API.

 ### Development